← Back to ResourcesBreed Guides

 Successful approach:

-4. Supervise indoors continuously
+4. Supervise indoors at all times.

 What should I avoid doing with my Dachshund?